ileanadatamania/Data-Science-Portfolio/README.md

 **About Portfolio** - This portfolio's main purpose is to analyze price tendencies and impact in demand by pricing variation through time in various e-commerce platforms for brands among similar electronic products.

-Hypotheses
-i.e. Does product impression demand of company X  increase,if direct company competitor Y increases their prices on the same or similar electronic products within a certain timeframe?
-Does free shipping boost impressions in electronic products?
-If yes, which products tend to have better results?

 **About the dataset** -
 Original dataset includes only electronic products with following features: product name, product description, product advertisment dateseen (impression), discount price, regular price, merchant (e-commerce website) and others